Representative Deborah Ruggiero

 Aside from her legislative duties, she is president of DR Communications Group, an advertising and marketing company.
 The native Rhode Islander is the creator and host of the award-winning radio show, “Amazing Women,” which highlights Rhode Island women who make a difference.
 She is also a member of Save the Bay and Jamestown Rotary.

 She was born on April 2, 1958.
-A resident of Jamestown, she holds a bachelor’s degree from Boston College.
+A resident of Jamestown, she holds a bachelor’s degree from Boston College and is finishing her master’s in public administration/policy at Clark University.
 She’s an avid golfer and loves to cook.

 78 Columbia Avenue